 Basil is native to the warm climates of tropical and subtropical Asia, with India and ancient Persia as the likely place of origin.
 Purple Ruffles basil was developed by Ted Torrey, once a director of research at the W. Atlee Burpee and Company.
 Purple Ruffles basil is a cross between a dark opal variety and a green ruffles variety.
 It was first released in 1984.
 The Purple Ruffles basil cultivar won the All-America Selections Flower award in 1987 for a plant grown from seed.

-People have spotted Purple Ruffles Basil using the Specialty Produce app for iPhone and Android.
+Someone spotted Purple Ruffles Basil using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.